 Once you’ve completed your social media audit template, you’ll set your SMART goals.
-Sprout Social defines these as goals that are Specific, Measurable, Attainable, Relevant, and Time-bound.
+These are defined as goals that are Specific, Measurable, Attainable, Relevant, and Time-bound.

 They’ve put a great infographic together to demonstrate how this works.

-Once you’ve decided on your SMART goals, it’s time to move on to step #4: Awareness content pre-planning.
+Once you’ve decided on your SMART goals, it’s time to move on to the next step: planning how content fits with your funnel.

 This breaks down each stage of the purchasing funnel your customers will move through.
 Each of the stages includes:

 By completing the form for each stage, you’ll have a far better idea of how to attract customers at each stage of their journey.

 The final part of the toolkit is using Sprout Social itself.
 You’ve done all the planning work, you’ve defined your objectives, your audiences, your strengths, and weaknesses, and it’s time to start executing.

 Sprout Social recommends you work through the activities involved in the toolkit in order.
 However, if you’ve already got a good presence on social media, then we’d recommend starting with Stage 2, the content audit.